Mastering How to Clean Oil Paintings Safely

 What is the safest way to clean an old oil painting?

-What are the risks of improper oil painting cleaning?
+What are the risks of improper cleaning?

 Leo List